 The following founding members worked on several sub-committees in the first six months of ECALA’s existence and held full-time jobs, and therefore, have been recognized as honorary ECALA Members on a plaque in our office:

 Sandy Clark, Carol Gilfillen, Brian Mitchell, Antoinette Mistrzak-Vani, Judy Murphy, Virginia Phillipson, Lori Skinner, Louis Slipec, Beverly Smith, Loraine Steele, Joan Wagner and Katherine Weaver

-The legacy of the first Board is grounded in the policies and practices of our Board members who provide governance for ECALA through the spirit of transparency, clarity and honesty.
+The legacy of the first Board is grounded in the policies and practices of our current Board members who provide governance for ECALA through the spirit of transparency, clarity and honesty.
 ECALA’s Board has been comprised of 6 to 12 members on an annual basis, with most Board members completing two or four-year terms.
-In 2017 the Edmonton Community Adult Learning Association re-branded as ECALA, using the new logo below.
+In 2017 the Edmonton Community Adult Learning Association re-branded as ECALA.